ioi/ioisubmit/README.md

 After the contest is over, you need to download local submissions and log files.
-Create a directory `submissions` with a sub-directory for each contestant, named after the contestant's login name.
+Create a directory `submissions` with a sub-directory for each contestant, named after the contestant's login name (possibly with a otherwise ignored suffix "`_`anything".
 The sub-directory should contain:

   - `local-syslog` (local syslog from the contestant's machine)